The desktop control room for planning, exceptions, and customer visibility.

 Open the wave

-Pull the morning work, review allocations, and see where labor coverage or inventory gaps will break the shift before labels print.
+Pull the morning work, review allocations, release generated picklists, and see where labor coverage or inventory gaps will break the shift before documents print.

 - 02